GREATDANELADY.COM

 I believe we will soon see a decrease in the excessive use of antibiotics which tend to be non-selective and kill both bad and good bacteria.
 Those of you who have had fever blisters, cold sores, diarrhea, or yeast infections after antibiotic therapy no doubt experienced this problem.
 Using probiotics simultaneously with antibiotics and continuing to use them for at least a week to ten days after you have run your course of antibiotics will help to reestablish the system with beneficial bacteria and can help prevent or lessen the time in which you have these negative effects from antibiotics.

 One current example of this particular use of probiotics (good bacteria) in fighting pathogenic (bad) bacteria was that of the E. coli scare from the "Jack-in-the-box" food poisoning incident in California.
-Some of the individuals were given a very high powered "probiotic" (BacPakPlus) in order to fight off the potential effects of the deadly bad bacteria found present in the contaminated meat.
+Some of the individuals were given a very high powered "probiotic"in order to fight off the potential effects of the deadly bad bacteria found present in the contaminated meat.
 (Probiotics) are often referred to by several names:

 - good bacteria